 Piano, Keyboards, Rhythm Guitar, Harmonica & Vocals

-Equipment: Daniel has three main keyboards that he uses live on stage: A Roland RD700-NX that he bought at auction from Status Quo in late 2024 (used on stage during live performances by Andy Bown for the past number of years), a Nord Stage 3 keyboard and a Korg Triton LE synthesiser.
-His gear goes through a Peavey PV6 mixer directly into the PA system.
-His amp is a Roland KC500.
-He uses a couple of guitars during the set including a Fender Squier Telecaster and a Westone Thunder 1A which he’s had since he was eighteen.
+Equipment: Daniel has three main keyboards that he uses live on stage: A Roland RD700-NX digital stage piano that he bought at auction from Status Quo in late 2024 (used on stage during live performances by Andy Bown for the past number of years), a Nord Stage 3 keyboard and a Korg Triton LE synthesiser.
+He has a Roland FP5 digital piano as backup.
+His gear either goes through a Peavey PV6 mixer directly into the PA system or he uses one of two keyboard amps; either a Roland KC500 (150 watt) or a Marshall 8015 (150 watt).
+He uses several guitars during the set including two Fender Squier Telecasters and a Westone Thunder 1A which he’s had since he was eighteen.
 These go through a Vox AC10C1 and he has a Hughes & Kettner 80 as backup.
 He uses a Boss WL-20L wireless system for the guitars and a Shure PSM200 in-ear monitor system.

 Mick Steele